 What are the healthiest sources of protein?

 The word “protein” is derived from the Greek word “proteios” which means “of primary importance” and therefore are particularly important for our health.
 Proteins are made up of amino acids and are a key building block of the body.
 Simply put, we need them to be healthy and maintain our muscle mass.
 Although in recent years the view has prevailed that they are food mainly for athletes, this is wrong.
 We all need high levels of protein intake, which can be found in many foods, not just meat, as usual.
-Below are foods that contain high levels of protein and it is good to include them in our diet.
 Below we have listed the most protein-rich foods, which of course their benefits extend to other “fields” of health.

 Eggs are an excellent source of protein of high biological value (70 grams of protein per egg), making them an ideal choice for those who abstain from meat.
 It is a very economical and versatile food which has a result countless recipes to be created with it.
 It is always good to choose good quality eggs from free range hens to bring even more benefits.
 Try them with potatoes and sausages the absolute comfort food by far!